 Volume/Composition, a cabinet for 500 CDs.

-The series of works on this page began as a response to the normative conditions of studio furniture making: those of, slow and careful making obviating risk, an attention to utility function, and the concern with precision joinery.
+The impetus for the works on this page was twofold.
+On the one hand they began as a response to the normative conditions of studio furniture making.
+Those of, slow and careful making - planning, deciding, and executing; of obviating risk and a concern with precise joinery.
 I had often longed for the faster feedback loops of learning and reflection that I saw in makers' practices whose work was made relatively quickly - over hours and days rather than days and weeks.
-Also, despite my interest in the formal and structural aspects of a piece I found many viewers were more interested in the utility of a piece - this often coincides with a zooming in on a micro interest of the the tightness of dovetails.
+On the other hand, despite my interest in the form and structure of a piece of cabinet furniture I found many viewers were more interested in its utility function - a need to know exactly what it was for.

-So these works started as an exercise in making an object inside one day, from offcuts and oddments, and that were deliberately ambiguous in their possible (lack of) function.
+The project became an exercise in making an object inside one day, from offcuts and oddments, and that were deliberately ambiguous in their possible (lack of) function.
 Sketching out ideas with a limited range of tools and materials.
-Starting life as 'studio works' it became quickly apparent that they had more autonomy and presence than imagined.
+Starting life as 'studio works' it became quickly apparent that they had more autonomy and presence than first imagined.
 Showing them in public spaces prompted broader and more diverse responses from people than furniture normally does.
 They prompted stories of things in sheds and inspired imagined uses, viewers told me about their granny's ironing board or a husband's old camera.
 They became access points.
 And they almost inevitably found some uses as people placed small objects on and around them - often moving those objects quickly and thinking about juxtapositions.

 The groups shown here are: